kamchatka-volcano/figcone/README.md

 ```

 ### Creation of figcone-compatible parsers
-To create a parser compatible with figcone, it's required to use  [`figcone_tree`](https://github.com/kamchatka-volcano/figcone_tree) library, providing all necessary types and interfaces for this task.
-Parsing class should implement the `figcone::IParser` interface and provide the result of configuration parsing in the form of a tree-like structure, constructed with `figcone::TreeNode` and `figcone::TreeParam` objects.
-Let's demonstrate how to work with `figcone_tree` library by creating a fake parser providing a configuration tree for demo structure listed  in [`demo.h`](#demoh):
+To create a parser compatible with `figcone`, you will need to use the [`figcone_tree`](https://github.com/kamchatka-volcano/figcone_tree) library, which provides all the necessary types and interfaces for this task.
+The parsing class should implement the `figcone::IParser` interface and return the result of the configuration parsing in the form of a tree-like structure, constructed using `figcone::TreeNode` and `figcone::TreeParam` objects.
+Let's demonstrate how to work with the `figcone_tree` library by creating a fake parser that provides a configuration tree for the demo structure listed in [`demo.h`](#demoh):

 ```C++
 ///examples/demo_parser.cpp